pthariensflame/pygments-maude/README.md

 ## LaTeX/`minted` Usage

-In order to use this with [LaTeX](http://www.latex-project.org) and [`minted`](https://github.com/gpoore/minted), put the following lines into your document preamble:
+In order to use these lexers with [LaTeX](http://www.latex-project.org) and [`minted`](https://github.com/gpoore/minted), put the following lines into your document preamble: